An interview with Kenith Trodd

 CM: So this is the last period, the period of perhaps your most intense collaboration with Simon, actually the very last period of what you might call British television.

-CM: But if we go back to this period, it’s 1987, there’s After Pilkington, the A Month in the Country, Old Flames and Unnatual Pursuits, and Femme Fatale, so it’s six films in six years.
-Let’s start with After Pilkington - did Simon send you a script?
+CM: But if we go back to this period, it’s 1987, there’s After Pilkington, the A Month in the Country, Old Flames and Unnatural Pursuits, and Femme Fatale, so it’s six films in six years.
+Let’s start with After Pilkington -?? did Simon send you a script?
 Did you say, I want a script?

 CM: And Simon was very active in rehearsal of his plays?